Knee and Hip Replacement with NAVIO and CORI

 St George Surgical Center, a physician-owned, accredited outpatient surgery center has invested in cutting edge technology to improve overall patient health: the NAVIO◊ robotics-assisted surgery is an advancement in orthopedics putting accuracy in your surgeon’s hands that could result in a longer lasting knee.

-Contact our care coordinator today at (844) 673 0095 toll free and we’ll answer your questions and put you in touch with our three Board-certified, Fellowship trained orthopedic surgeons.
+Contact our care coordinator today at (844) 673 0095 toll free and we’ll answer your questions and put you in touch with our Board-certified, Fellowship trained orthopedic surgeons.

 - No longer finding relief from non-surgical treatment options

 Not everyone is a candidate for knee or hip replacement using the NAVIO / CORI Surgical System.
 Knee and hip replacement surgery is intended to relieve pain and improve joint function.
 However, implants may not produce the same feel or function as your original knee.
 There are potential risks with knee replacement surgery such as loosening, fracture, dislocation, wear and infection that may result in the need for additional surgery.
 Individual results will vary.
 Talk to your doctor to determine what treatment may be best for you.

 Our physicians use the NAVIO system to perform robotics-assisted partial knee replacement.
 They chose this technology because it allows them to individualize each patient’s knee replacement surgery, and use robotic assistance for accurate results.1

 With the NAVIO system, there is no special pre-operative preparation or post-operative recovery protocol.
 The NAVIO system does not perform the procedure; rather it assists the surgeon by providing accuracy — crucial to the success of the surgery.